Management of Secondary Contacts Direction (No. 3)

 Close contact means:

-Note: notification from the Queensland Government may be through SMS, email or telephone call, or through publication on the Queensland Health Contact tracing (exposure sites) — coronavirus (COVID-19) webpage.
+Note: notification from the Queensland Government or a company contracted to contact people may be through SMS, email or telephone call, or through contact tracing alerts published on the Queensland Health Contact tracing (exposure sites) — coronavirus (COVID-19) webpage [insert link].

-a person who has been determined to be a close contact of a diagnosed person by a public health officer and advised they will need to quarantine in accordance with the Management of Close Contacts Direction (No.3); or
+a person who has been determined to be a close contact of a diagnosed person by a public health officer and advised or informed they will need to quarantine in accordance with the Management of Close Contacts Direction (No.4); or

-a person in Queensland who has been determined to be a close contact or a casual contact of a diagnosed person by an interstate government authority.
+a person in Queensland who has been determined to be a close contact or a casual contact of a diagnosed person by an interstate government authority; or

 Contact tracing officer means a person appointed as a contact tracing officer under section 90 of the Public Health Act 2005.